-Results from lab DME are qualitative and descriptive and do not indicate whether the observed fungal matter is viable (culturable or not.)
+Results from surface samples and lab DME are qualitative and descriptive.
+And do not indicate whether the observed fungal matter is viable (culturable or not.)

 For Initial Assessment: For the HUD Healthy Homes publication, with its emphasis on initial mold testing and health, a major limitation of dust or bulk samples analyzed by DME is that DME does not measure whether the mold is growing.